Chinese armed drones now flying across Mideast battlefields

 “The Chinese product now doesn’t lack technology, it only lacks market share,” said Song Zhongping, a Chinese military analyst and former lecturer at the People’s Liberation Army Rocket Force University of Engineering.
 “And the United States restricting its arms exports is precisely what gives China a great opportunity.”

-The sales are helping expand Chinese influence across a region crucial to American security interests.
+The sales are helping expand Chinese influence across a region vital to American security interests.

 “It’s a hedging strategy and the Chinese will look to benefit from that,” said Douglas Barrie, an airpower specialist at the International Institute for Strategic Studies.
 “I think the Chinese are far less liable to be swayed by concerns over civilian casualties,” he said.